Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Introduction

 \section{Introduction}

-Topological insulators \cite{HasnKane} for non-interacting fermions are completely classified according to the ``periodic table'' \cite{Ryu,Kitaev}, and are characterized by the indices that are written as an integral over the Brillouin zone when the model has translation invariance (see, e.g., \cite{HasnKane,Shankar}), or, in more general, by the indices for projections defined by methods of noncommutative geometry (see, e.g., \cite{PSB,KatsuraKoma}).
-Although similar classification and characterization of interacting topological insulators have been investigated intensively (see, e.g, \cite{Rachel,Hatsugai2006,GuoShen,FK,ShiozakiShapourianRyu,Manmana,WangXuWangWu2015,Stehouwer,Kapustin,Lu,Matsugatani,Ono,Kang,Wheeler,Nakamura}), mathematically rigorous results are still limited \cite{AvronSeiler,Bachmann1,Bachmann2,BSB,Matsui2020,BourneOgata,Ogata4}.
+Topological insulators \cite{HasnKane} for non-interacting fermions are completely classified according to the ``periodic table'' \cite{Ryu,Kitaev}, and are characterized by the indices that are written as an integral over the Brillouin zone when the model has translation invariance (see, e.g., \cite{HasnKane,Shankar}), or, more generally, by the indices for projections defined by methods of noncommutative geometry (see, e.g., \cite{PSB,KatsuraKoma}).
+Although similar classifications and characterizations of interacting topological insulators have been investigated intensively (see, e.g, \cite{Rachel,Hatsugai2006,GuoShen,FK,ShiozakiShapourianRyu,Manmana,WangXuWangWu2015,Stehouwer,Kapustin,Lu,Matsugatani,Ono,Kang,Wheeler,Nakamura}), mathematically rigorous results are still limited \cite{AvronSeiler,Bachmann1,Bachmann2,BSB,Matsui2020,BourneOgata,Ogata4}.
 See \cite{BachmannNachtergaele2014A,Tasaki2018,Ogata1,Ogata2,OTT,Ogata3,Sopenko} for closely related rigorous index theorems for bosonic (or quantum spin) systems.

-In the present paper, we develop an elementary index theory for a class of one-dimensional interacting fermion systems that includes the Su-Schrieffer-Heeger (SSH) model \cite{SSH1,SSH2,AOP} as a special case.
+In the present paper, we develop an index theory for a class of one-dimensional interacting fermion systems that includes the Su-Schrieffer-Heeger (SSH) model \cite{SSH1,SSH2,AOP} as a special case.
 As far as we understand our results do not follow from those in the literature \cite{AvronSeiler,Bachmann1,Bachmann2,BSB,Matsui2020,BourneOgata,Ogata4}.
+The main object in our index theory is the ground state expectation value of the local twist operator.
+The strategy to focus on {\em local}\/ operators in the {\em infinite}\/ system makes the theory intuitive and conceptually simple.
+Although we here develop a fully rigorous index theory in the infinite chain, all the essential arguments can be intuitively understood within the language of standard quantum mechanics in finite systems.
+See also the lecture videos in which the main results of the paper are discussed \cite{video:short,video:long}.